jct94/onion-scraper/README.md

 # TorScrapper
 A basic scrapper made in python with BeautifulSoup and Tor support to -

-* Scrape Onion and normal links.
+* Scrape hidden services - Crawling functionality has not been included
-* Save the output in html format in Output folder.
+* Save the output in html - Can be a great input for machine learning algorithms
-* Filter the html output and strip out useful data only (Work in Progress).
-* Striping out IOCs and other related data (On To-Do list).

 ## Basic setup
 Before you run the torBot make sure the following things are done properly: